codehub-learn/lavarel-pfizer/labs/lab-6.md

 - create `UsersVacationsController` through artisan
 - add endpoints for creating, updating and deleting a vacation
 - validate sent data for `create` and `update` methods of `SkillsController` and `UsersVacationsController` through Requests classes
+- add a class named `Department`.
+Departments should have a `title` attribute
+- each user should belong to one department and each department should have many users
+- each department should have a manager responsible for it.
+This manager is one of the users
+- create migration, factory and seeder files for the departments
+- add a `DepartmentsController` to run CRUD operations for departments
+- add a method to define a department's manager inside `DepartmentsController`
+- add a `DepartmentsUsersController` and add endpoints for adding and removing users from departments

+### User Story

+As a user, I should be able to add vacations for users through the API.

+As a user, I should not be to send over invalid data when running CRUD operations through all API endpoints.

+As a user, I should be able to create departments through the API.

+As a user, I should be able to bind departments with users through the API.

+As a user, I should be able to define each department's manager through the API.

 ### Step 1